travis-ci/dpl/README.md

   --max_threads NUM                   The number of threads to use for S3 file uploads (type: integer, default: 5,
                                       max: 15)
-  --[no-]overwrite                    Whether or not to overwrite existing files (default: true) --[no-]verbose                      Be verbose about uploading files
+  --[no-]overwrite                    Whether or not to overwrite existing files (default: true) --[no-]force_path_style             Whether to force keeping the bucket name on the path --[no-]verbose                      Be verbose about uploading files

 Common Options:

   --run CMD                           Command to execute after the deployment finished successfully (type: array
-                                      (string, can be given multiple times)) --[no-]cleanup                      Skip cleaning up build artifacts before the deployment --help                              Get help on this command
+                                      (string, can be given multiple times)) --cleanup                           Skip cleaning up build artifacts before the deployment --help                              Get help on this command

 Examples: